antoniablair/minikickstarter/README.md

 Before starting, run `pip install requirements.txt` for setup.
 To run the program, type `python minikickstarter.py`

-To run some nose tests, type `nose kickstarter_tests.py` from the top-level directory.
+To run some nose tests, type `nose kickstarter_tests.py` from the tests directory.

 I wrote Mini Kickstarter in Python mostly because I really enjoy working in it!
 This application uses the python Cmd module to create a command line interface.